gabiLago/fundamentosNode/readme.md

 * ### Configuration file
-A file that provides son environment variables is needed.
+A file containing environment variables is needed.
 A .env.example file is provided.
 Just duplicated it and renamed as .env
 ```shell
 cp .env.example .env
 ```

 Change the values for the Authentication Token Module:

-**JWT_SECRET** = A String of characters that allows jsonwebtoken to generate the Token **JWT_EXPIRATION** = 2d
+**JWT_SECRET**: A String of characters that allows jsonwebtoken to generate the Token

+**JWT_EXPIRATION**: 2d

 and for the test user that will be created in the installation process **TEST_NAME** = name

 **TEST_EMAIL** = email

 **TEST_PASSWD** =  password